Why we independently test our windows and doors

 At the time, a new security building regulation called PARTQ was introduced, which strictly applies to all new build properties and ensures that all new houses are meeting higher security specifications across the board.
 Many joinery companies on the market simply altered their products to adhere to the new criteria on the regulations, communicating to their customers that their designs comply with the rules.

 At Westbury, testing is something we do every time we develop our designs or when the regulations are changed, so after 2015 we spent three years getting every one of our products independently tested.
 We offer four different types of sash windows, two types of casements, and numerous door designs, and each one is tested to ensure that our whole product range is up to the task.
 It’s an expensive and lengthy process, but we know that our doors and windows are the best performing products on the market and we have the results to prove it.

-“Because we test our products, we know that we can back up what we say when we tell our customers that they are getting the best products on the market,” explains Rob Owens, Westbury Windows and Joinery Sales Manager.
+“Because we test our products, we know that we can back up what we say when we tell our customers that they are getting some of the best products on the market,” explains Rob Owens, Westbury Windows and Joinery Sales Manager.
 “It’s always better to be safe than sorry and the results prove what we know our products are capable of.”